Save 50% off everything with code CYBERMONDAY2025!

 Cock-a-Doodle-Doo! by Janet Stevens

 In this version of the story, titled Cock-a-Doodle-Doo! the hen makes strawberry shortcake- yum!
-I know, you’re thinking there is no way you are making strawberry shortcake with a class full of little kids, but I pinky swear that this recipe is extremely easy.
+I know, you’re thinking there is no way you are making strawberry shortcake with a class full of little kids, but I pinky swear that this recipe is amazingly easy.

 Strawberry Shortcake Ingredients